Patrick-Wallin/storefront-backend/README.md

 Establish new tables on the database, storefront_test
 - Open new terminal and change to the root directory of this project
-- Type the following at the command: npm run migrate-up
+- Type the following at the command: npm run migrate-up-test

 ## Environment Variables
 - Create new file called .env on your root directory